IMF says planned Slovenia reforms can avert bailout

 He said it was up to the government to decide whether it would need international help, adding the IMF is “open always” for such requests.

-Spilimbergo said the reforms went in the right direction but urged Ljubljana to reconsider its decision to keep 25 percent stakes in both its largest banks, Nova Ljubljanska Banka and Nova KBM NKMB.LJ.
+Spilimbergo said the reforms went in the right direction but urged Ljubljana to reconsider its decision to keep 25 percent stakes in both its largest banks, Nova Ljubljanska Banka and Nova KBM.
 Both banks are majority state-owned and burdened by bad loans.

-He said complete privatization of those banks would “convey a very strong signal” that Slovenia was determined to reduce the influence of the state on the economy.
+He said complete privatisation of those banks would “convey a very strong signal” that Slovenia was determined to reduce the influence of the state on the economy.

 The Fund said Slovenia’s gross domestic product (GDP) would this year fall by 2.2 percent and another 1 percent next year, before returning to growth in 2014.
 Slovenia’s central bank this week forecast a decline of 1.8 percent in 2012 and 0.7 percent in 2013.

-The conservative government also plans to improve the management of state firms, speed up privatization and establish a company that will take over bad loans.
+The conservative government also plans to improve the management of state firms, speed up privatisation and establish a company that will take over bad loans.